mbridak/not1mm/README.md

 `Window`>`Bandmap`

 The bandmap window is, as with everything, a work in progress.
+The bandmap now follows the VFO.
+VFO indicator now displays as small triangle in the frequency tickmarks.
+Clicked on spots now tune the radio and set the callsign field.

 ![Bandmap Window](https://github.com/mbridak/not1mm/raw/master/pic/bandmap.png)